theta-tools/Theta-Tools/contributing.md

 Firstly, read the [Contributing Guide](https://theta-tools.github.io/contributing)
 Then, follow our [Contribution Plan](https://theta-tools.github.io/contributing/plan) to get setup with files and guidelines

+If you're a contributor and in our [Discord](https://discord.gg/P8RyW8F), you can let us know and we'll give you a special role

 # Contributing Guide

 If you want to contribute to Theta Tools , that's great!
 We're always looking for more contributions.
 But, we ask that you follow certain guidelines when contributing.